-Pros and Cons of Balanced Funds for Your Retirement Money
+The Pros and Cons of Balanced Funds for Retirement

 A balanced fund automatically spreads your money across a diversified portfolio of stocks and bonds.
 Most of the time a balanced fund will specify an allocation such as 60% stocks and 40% bonds and stick closely to that allocation.
 This moderate risk approach can work well for those in and near retirement.